pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 Use a different string to the one I put above; mashing the keyboard randomly is a good way to get a reasonably random string, though if you want to do things properly, find something truly random.
-If you have a cat, put it on the keyboard -- that normally works well for me.

 Next, we'll get rid of
 the global `inputs` list by deleting this line: